A Neighborhood Initiative

 Expanding Pathways to Prosperity

-By 2035 InvestNorth will double the number of families in north Tulsa neighborhoods earning a living wage through investments in:
+By 2036 InvestNorth will double the number of families in north Tulsa neighborhoods earning a living wage by supporting efforts that:

 Housing